 We have incurred net losses since our inception, and we expect to continue to incur net losses in the near future.
-We incurred net losses of \$58.6 million and \$46.6 million for the six months ended June 30, 2022 and 2021, respectively.
 We expect our operating expenses to increase over the next several years, as we continue to hire additional personnel, particularly in sales and marketing and research and development, expand our operations and infrastructure, both domestically and internationally, and continue to develop our platform's features.
 These efforts may be more costly than we may expect and may not result in increased revenue or growth in our business.
-In addition to the expected costs to grow our business, we also expect to continue to incur increased legal, accounting, and other expenses as a public company.
+In addition to the expected costs to grow our business, we also expect to continue to incur increase legal, accounting, and other expenses as a public company.
 Any failure to increase our revenue sufficiently to offset the increases in our operating expenses will limit our ability to achieve or maintain profitability in the future.
 Further, if we are unable to successfully address these risks and challenges as we encounter them, our business, financial condition, and results of operations could be adversely affected.